Noise Regulations Summary

 Regulation 9 - Health surveillance

 Where the noise assessment identifies some personnel to be at risk then a programme of 'health surveillance' is needed, or in normal-person speak, hearing tests / audiometry.
+I can do audiometry for you, or if you want to learn all about it then the Health Stuff section will sort you out.

 Regulation 10 - Information, instruction and training

 Where people are working in noisy environments, noise safety training must be provided and the regs go so far as to specify the mandatory contents of that training.
+Specified in detail here.

 Regulation 11 - Exemption certificates from hearing protection